Nelany/eCommerce/README.md

 2. Opened this project in Visual Studio Code
 3. Open the terminal window in VS Code.
 This automatically means you're at the root of project
 4. Install dependencies: Run in the terminal npm install to install all dependencies listed in the package.json file
+5. Rename .env-example to .env and fill in the corresponding variables with the data obtained when creating the API client
-5. Start development server: Run in the terminal npm run dev
+6. Start development server: Run in the terminal npm run dev
-6. This command will start the development server, and you should be able to access this React app at http://localhost:5174
+7. This command will start the development server, and you should be able to access this React app at http://localhost:5174